Farm Newsletter June 12, 2018

 U-Pick Recipes Nuts and Bolts

-Yippeeee!!!
-Here we go!
+Woooeeee, here we go!
 Once again it feels like it’s been years since we gave you vegetables.
-It’s time now, we’re ready to feed you fresh yummy veggies.
+It’s time now, we’re ready — and the fields in this northern climate are ready –to feed you fresh yummy veggies.
 We hope you’re ready to eat, and there’s space in your fridge!

-We delivered the last carrots and radishes out of the root cellar on in late March, and after a 9 or 10 week “break” (Ha!) we are ready to embark on another 40+ weeks of harvesting and washing to feed our community.
-It was a full but still relaxing winter, with the crew working part-time washing roots, trying out a couple farmer’s market days, and all of us working on various improvements to the farm.
+We delivered the last carrots and radishes out of the root cellar in March, and after a 12 or so week “break” (Ha!) we are ready to embark on another 40+ weeks of harvesting and washing to feed our community.
+It was a full but still relaxing winter, with the crew working part-time washing roots, and building the machine shed when temps were above 0 and it wasn’t too icy out.

 We’re excited to see you all!
 Whether it’s another trip on the farm season merry-go-round, or the first time you’ve eaten with us, we hope you taste, see, and feel all the care and work that has gone into growing food for you.
 Your excitement, any given day and over the years, is deeply gratifying to us, helping us know we’re doing our job.
 As a farm family and crew we’ll do our best every step of the way this year to make sure you’ve got the best fresh eating experience possible.
 So thank you for joining us in this CSA relationship!
 It’s a great thing, a farm this diverse supported and enjoyed by its community and supplying lots of healthy food.
 You’re part of a modern reinvention of the old-time traditions of getting food from your farm, yard or neighbor.
 We hope you love it every step of the way.

 After a few weeks of salad, sandwich and stir-fry fixings, we’ll start having beets, carrots, broccoli, summer squash, cucumbers, and cabbage.
-Right now most of those crops look aeons away, but fortunately plants move fast at solstice time.
+Though the squash could trickle in next week and the cukes are flowering right now, most of those crops look aeons away, but fortunately plants move fast at solstice time.
 Sometime in later July the tomatoes start trickling in, along with peppers and eggplant.
 By August we hope to be swimming in the unbeatable mix of juicy and delicious warm-weather fruits and veggies.
 We often wish it would start right now, but spring and early summer eating is simply lighter and just as satisfying!